srisaim/High-Level-Racket-Programs/README.md

 # CS450 High Level Racket Projects
 The Structure of Higher Level Languages:

-CS450, "The Structure of Higher Level Languages," is an in-depth course designed to provide students with a thorough understanding of the semantics of both functional and object-oriented programming paradigms.
-This course aims to build foundational knowledge from the ground up, making it accessible even to those without prior experience in functional programming.
+CS450 The Structure of Higher Level Languages was an in-depth course designed to teach a thorough understanding of the semantics of both functional and object-oriented programming paradigms.
+This course aimed to build foundational knowledge from the ground up, making it accessible even to those without prior experience in functional programming.

+General Overview:

 Understanding Functional Programming:
-  - Gain an in-depth understanding of the principles and practices of functional programming, a paradigm that treats computation as the evaluation of mathematical functions.
+  - Gain an in-depth understanding of the principles and practices of functional programming.
+  - A paradigm that treats computation as the evaluation of mathematical functions.

 Exploring Object-Oriented Programming:
   - Delve into the concepts of object-oriented programming, including classes, objects, inheritance, and polymorphism.